 Clear instructions make it easier for your group to get to the outcome you’re looking for.
 As a mom, I often think about this in the way I give my son directions.
 (Not to say the groups you work with are childish!)
 It works best if I break down the steps to the activity and explain the end goal.

 Some easy ways to do that include having the directions pre-written on flip chart paper or a slide and asking the group the repeat the steps back to you to make sure everyone understands the activity.

 6. Active Listening Is a Favorite Workout

 In an effective group session, everyone will walk out aligned—on the same page and speaking the same language.
 To achieve that, you’ll need to make sure everyone has a chance to be heard and to hear each other.
 The best way to do that is to flex your active listening skills and encourage your group to do the same.

-Mirroring, paraphrasing and tracking are three tools you can leverage to help you with active listening.
 Mirroring is when you repeat back the speaker’s words verbatim.
 It helps the speaker hear what they just said, shows neutrality, and can help establish trust.
-Remember, with mirroring you’re keeping your tone warm and accepting and you’re using the speaker’s words, not yours.
+Remember, with mirroring, you’re keeping your tone warm and accepting and you’re using the speaker’s words, not yours.